radionode/RN300-Series-Lorawan/Cloud-Integration/thingerio.md

 function decode_data(payload) {
     let decoded = payload.decodedPayload;

-    // Ignore the head 11 and 13
     if (decoded.head == '11' || decoded.head == '13') {
         return null;
     }

-    // Save the rest of the heads in the bucket return decoded;
+    return decoded;
 }